top of page

 • Early mornings are best to avoid crowds and get clearer light for photos.

-Interesting Facts about Rio Dulce
+Interesting Facts about Semuc Champey

 • Despite its popularity, Semuc Champey is still quite remote and not as crowded as other Guatemalan attractions.